MadStudioRoblox/ProfileStore/docs/index.md

 altering and reacting to data along ProfileStore's DataStore requests.

 ## Should I switch from ProfileService (the older module)?

-ProfileStore hasn't been used a lot in production yet, but has been thoroughly tested by similar tools that allowed ProfileService to stay mostly bug-free.
-Use this at your own risk and forward any bugs to the creator of this module - we'll try to fix bugs super quickly!

 It might be a good idea to let old projects keep using ProfileService and start using ProfileStore for brand new ones, but if you're feeling risky...